-- The Run Coordinator is the only person who can request the transition to Restricted Access. - He/she must arrange that the target field is de-energized and arrange that the serial line that allows remote communication with the target magnet power supply is removed from the supply.
-The Target Coordinator or his/her designee will disconnect the serial line. - He/she must also arrange for the positive magnetic lead to be removed from the supply.
-The Target Coordinator or his/her designee will lock the lead connector in compliance with Jefferson Lab's lock and tag policy.
-A sign will be hung on the supply noting that it is forbidden to energize the target magnet while the hall is in Restricted Access. - He/she must arrange that all vacuum window shields are in place (The only window cover that should need to be installed is that covering the window on the Beta side).
+- The Run Coordinator is the only person who can request the transition to Restricted Access. - He/she must arrange that the target field is de-energized and arrange that the serial line that allows remote communication with the target magnet power supply is removed from the supply. - He/she must also arrange for the positive magentic lead to be removed from the supply, which the Hall C Work Coordinator will then lock in compliance with Jefferson Lab's lock and tag policy.
+A sign will be hung on the supply noting that it is forbidden to energize the target magnet while the hall is in Restricted Access. - He/she must arrange that all vacuum window shields are in place (The only window cover that should need to be installed is that covering the Beta window).
 The Hall C Work Coordinator or his/her designee is charged with the actual installation of the window cover.
 This individual shall wear hearing protection and a face shield while performing this operation. - He/she must arrange for the Hall C Safety Warden or his designee to stay in the hall to supervise the activity that necessitated the change.
 The state of the hall shall revert to Controlled Access (or the Mag Locks will be Energized) when work allows or at the end of the working day.

 The time order is: Run Coordinator decides that the hall state must change to Restricted Access.
-He/she requests that the Target Coordinator or his/her designee to ramp the target field down.
-The Target Coordinator or his/her designee must also disconnect the serial line to the magnet supply.
-The Run Coordinator also arranges for the positive magnetic lead to be removed from the supply and the lead connector then locked by the Target Coordinator or his/her designee in accordance with the lab's policy.
-Once the field is down, the Hall C Work Coordinator and an ARM can enter and install the vacuum window cover over the window on the Beta side.
+He requests that the Target Coordinator or his designee ramp the target field down.
+The on-call Target Expert, or Run Coordinator, must also disconnect the serial line at the magnet supply.
+The Run Coordinator also arranges for the positive magnetic lead to be removed from the supply and then locked, by the Work Coordinator, in accordance with the lab's policy.
+Once the field is down, the Hall C Work Coordinator and an ARM can enter and install the vacuum window cover over the Beta window.
 Then, a complete radiological survey can take place and the state of the hall can be altered.
 Finally, the Hall C Safety Warden (or his designee) must remain in the hall while it is in Restricted Access.